Ramzgate/sense/PrincipalPathMethod/README.md

-## Historical Data File Organization
+### Historical Data File Organization

-The __CryptoTick__ data should be setup in a subdirctory `trades/` in the structure below.
+The _CryptoTick_ data should be setup in a subdirctory `trades/` in the structure below.

-The entries `binanace_11_22`, `kraken_5-11` corespond to compresed files delivers by _CryptoTick_, where the differnt directories under a exchnage corespnd to seperate installments.

-The subdiretories could overlap, in such cases is verified to be identical
+Directories `binance/`, `coinbase/`, `kraken/` corespond to exchanges.
+Subdirectories `binanace_11_22/`, `binance_10_22/`, ...  corespond to installments of compresed file delivers by _CryptoTick.
+In case of overlap between installments redundant files are ignored.

 ```markdown
 ----trades/